 - REPEAT this step for new lines, planes, and levels that need to be found.

-Remember that rotary lasers come with many different battery options.
+Remember that rotating lasers come with many different battery options.
 Some laser levels will allow you to connect to a wired socket.
 Whereas others will be relying on battery packs whilst out on site.
 So don’t forget to TURN OFF your laser when you have made your markings.

 For All Your Rotary Laser Needs Pick Position Partners

-Position Partners has the tools, equipment, and rotary lasers you need to get your project leveled and underway.
+Position Partners has the tools, equipment, and rotating lasers you need to get your project leveled and underway.
 Give the team at Position Partners a call today on 1300 867 266 to find out more about how a quality approved and powerful rotary laser tool will benefit your business and future projects.

 Don’t forget to explore the full range of Position Partners Lasers and Levels within our online products.